 The reality is I’m really a writer more than anything.
 That’s why I started a blog in 2005.
 I wanted to write without always having to go through the formal submission process for publication.
 It was like a whole new world.
 But I’m a writer drowning in printables and planners and worksheets and posts so I never have time to do what I really want to do which is write new content about meaningful things.

 So David and I have been trying to figure out what is worth keeping, what is worth updating, what can be combined, etc. Because this is simply not sustainable long-term.

 And it’s not how I want to spend my hours and days creating my life.

 So you aren’t seeing much new content here lately and I’m sorry for that.
 I’m trying to spend less time sitting in front of this computer and more time with my family, my books, and my bed.
 I’m also trying to streamline and simplify things.
-We’re working on the 2020-2021 Editable Homeschool Planners and I’m reworking them to make them simpler and easier to handle from year to year.
+We’re working on the new Editable Homeschool Planners and I’m reworking them to make them simpler and easier to handle from year to year.

 I’m trying to tackle what feels like an overwhelming task at times, but a necessary task that contributes enough to our family that I can’t just delete it all.
 It’s a challenging balancing act right now as I find myself wanting to just delete massive amounts of stuff to not have to deal with it, but know that I can’t do that for the most part.